Your Missed Rust Class

 Let’s look at the definition of the macro, maybe it’s going to be more insightful:

-The crucial part are braces around $value
+The crucial part here are braces around $value

 .
 Shortly, these braces move $value